Denmark–France relations

-Denmark–France relations are the current and historical relations between Denmark and France.
+Denmark and France have shared current and historical relations.
 Denmark has an embassy in Paris and France has an embassy in Copenhagen.
 Both countries are full members of the Council of Europe, the European Union and NATO.

 History

-The relations between Denmark and France date back to the Dark ages, when Danish Vikings pillaged the Northern part of the country, including Paris which Ragnar Lodbrok and his army sacked in the 845.
+The relations between Denmark and France date back to the Dark Ages, when Danish Vikings pillaged the Northern part of the country, including Paris which Ragnar Lodbrok and his army sacked in the 845.
 Paris was again attacked in 885 and 886 by Vikings.
 They settled Northern France, becoming the Normans, who conquered England in 1066.
 When Scandinavia Christianized, French monks lived in Denmark, and Danish students in Paris.
 In the 17th century, there were many Danish students in medicine, law, philosophy and theology in France, while in Denmark there were many French tutors.

-Ingeborg, daughter of Valdemar I of Denmark, was queen consort of France (1193 & 1200-1223).
+Ingeborg, daughter of Valdemar I of Denmark, was queen consort of France (1193 & 1200–1223).

 In 1570, France, along with Poland and the Holy Roman Empire, helped conclude the peace between Denmark and Sweden at Szczecin ending the Northern Seven Years' War in 1570.